 Here are the steps of air gases separation by the cryogenic processes :

-– COMPRESSION of air feed lines: it means « make the air enter » the separation unit by bringing it under pressure, and measuring out the flow required to assure the productions aimed.
+– COMPRESSION of air feed lines: it means « make the air enter » the separation unit by bringing it under pressure, and measuring out the flow required to assure the production aimed.

-– PURIFICATION of air feed lines: to be treated by the cryogenic way, the air has to be purified mostly of water and carbon dioxide (plus some secondary impurities)
+– PURIFICATION of air feed lines: to be treated in a cryogenic way, the air has to be purified mostly of water and carbon dioxide (plus some secondary impurities)

 equipment: reversible exchangers (abandoned)